- Guide Me

 A wall soundproofing solution using our MuteClip® for decoupling, it provides protection against light vibration and muffled levels of airborne noise.
 For tightly fitted residences and workplaces.

-MuteClip® (Patent Pending) Single is our slimmest option for projects that require a ceiling soundproofing solution that performs to a high standard and is space-conscious, with only a 56mm loss of space.
-It creates fewer points of contact with joist ceiling using our MuteClip™ which is composed of a dual-density rubber in a galvanised metal case, acting as a shock absorber.
-The MuteClip® Channel affixes to the MuteClip® and the new soundproof ceiling which is composed of a single layer of dense Acoustic Plasterboard 15mm this suspends away from the ceiling joists.
-What this ultimately results in is a vastly improved reduction of airborne noise, especially in the more problematic lower to middle-lower frequencies, as well as reducing immediate vibrations.
+MuteClip® (Patent Pending) Single is our slimmest option for projects that require a wall soundproofing solution that performs at a high standard and is space-conscious, with only a 56mm loss of space.
+It creates fewer points of contact with the partition wall using our MuteClip®, which is composed of a dual-density rubber in a galvanised metal case, acting as a shock absorber.
+The MuteClip® Channel affixes to the MuteClip® and the new soundproof wall which is composed of a single layer of dense Acoustic Plasterboard 15mm suspends away from the partition wall, ultimately resulting in a vastly improved reduction of airborne noise, especially in the more problematic lower to middle-lower frequencies, as well as reducing immediate vibrations.

-Projects where you are specifying the use of an acoustic system our team can help you from start to finish and with the use of our MuteClip® Single.
-We can provide Acoustic Modelling Data for estimating results, CAD drawings of the MuteClip® and Channel to aid visualisations and fantastic rates so that you feel you're making the right choice.
+In projects where you are specifying the use of an acoustic system, our team can help you from start to finish and with the use of our MuteClip® Double Plus.
+We can provide Acoustic Modelling Data for estimating results, CAD drawings of the MuteClip® and Channel to aid visualisations, and fantastic rates so that you feel you're making the right choice.
 We also provide Acoustic Testing for existing structures as well as Part E Building Regulation testing and additional acoustic testing options for projects that include Gyms and Nightclubs or even homes that require or seek increased acoustic performance for improved living quality.

 MuteClip® Single contains components from our MuteRange core - these are products that have been subjected to stringent testing in both laboratory and real-world environments providing the best possible solution for the purpose with a result you can trust.